bryanmcnulty/bryanmcnulty.github.io/_posts/2023-01-15-htb-apkrypt.md

   - "APK"
   - "Java"
   - "Cryptography"
-excerpt: "APKrypt is an easy mobile challenge on Hack the Box that involves reverse-engineering via static analysis, android APK apps, and Cryptography."
+excerpt: "APKrypt is an easy mobile challenge on Hack the Box that involves reverse-engineering via static analysis, android APK apps, and Cryptography"
 categories:
   - "Writeups"
   - "Hack the Box Challenges"
 ---

-APKrypt is an easy mobile created by [**bertolis**](https://app.hackthebox.com/users/27897) on [**Hack The Box**](https://app.hackthebox.com/challenges/APKrypt) that involves reverse-engineering an android app to find a key along with an encrypted string which we use to recover the flag.
+APKrypt is an easy mobile challenge created by [**bertolis**](https://app.hackthebox.com/users/27897) on [**Hack The Box**](https://app.hackthebox.com/challenges/APKrypt) that involves reverse-engineering an android app to find a key along with an encrypted string which we use to recover the flag.

 > Can you get the ticket without the VIP code?